 There are many things to take into consideration when the time comes to care for a loved one's body after death.
 Whether the family chooses traditional burial, cremation or green burial, it is a very personal decision and one that is not to be taken lightly.
 The biggest decision is how to best honor and celebrate [a loved one’s] life.
 Should there be a formal service at a church or funeral home or smaller gatherings at a park or home, green burial is an option to consider.
 A our staff can help you navigate the ins and outs of these important decisions.

 A green burial service is usually just a graveside service using a shroud or an eco-friendly casket.
-However some families choose to have a memorial service seperate from the burial, while others choose to have a home wake or service.
+However some families choose to have a memorial service separate from the burial, while others choose to have a home wake or service.
 Our staff can help you plan whatever you need to honor the life of your loved one.